 This option specifies whether MX records should be checked to see if they are addresses.
-Possible modes are fail, warn, and ignore (the default).
+Possible modes are fail, warn (the default), and ignore.

 This option checks whether a MX record refers to a CNAME.
-Possible modes are fail, warn, and ignore (the default).
+Possible modes are fail, warn (the default), and ignore.